 Practice forgiveness and compassion towards yourself and others.
 We all make mistakes but we are human, and to live a life where you never accept, learn and move on from these perceived weaknesses will keep you stuck in the past.

 Do you accept all of your strengths?
 Most of us struggle to shine at what we’re really great at because we’re afraid of who we might need to be to ‘bare all’.
 But accepting our talents is an essential step for self-acceptance and will allow you to see limitations as opportunities rather than as obstacles.

 Happiness is where you are

-“True self-acceptance is the realisation that you are what you seek,” Robert Holden.
+“True self-acceptance is the realization that you are what you seek,” Robert Holden.

 Make a conscious effort to put it into practice and see the results.
-Right now, acknowledge three strengths which have contributed to something awesome you have done in the last month.
+Right now, acknowledge three strengths that have contributed to something awesome you have done in the last month.
 Equally, practice a conscious acceptance of a choice or action you haven’t always loved about yourself but is part of who you are.
 Note down five ways you are not being very kind to yourself now, and counterbalance that with five ways you can be.
-Remind yourself, ‘Happiness is where I am’.
+Remind yourself: happiness is where I am.

-If this all sounds too fluff-o-rama for you, that’s OK, but why not spend a day observing your internal dialogue and seeing how kind you are to yourself?
+If this all sounds too fluffy for you, that’s okay, but why not spend a day observing your internal dialogue and seeing how kind you are to yourself?
 If you are, that’s awesome.
 If not, perhaps it’s something to consider.